PocketChangeJ/Brundle_Example/README.md

 **dmExample.Rmd** shows a similar workflow for data with a spike-in control.

 **Preprocessing** contains examples of how to preprocess the samples.
-This includes the pipleline to align reads to two genomes and sample raw datain FastQ format.
+This includes the pipleline to align reads a merged human-drosophila genome and sample raw data in FastQ format.

 Brundle can be found at https://github.com/andrewholding/Brundle